zhijun-gu/sublime-evernote/README.md

 A panel will show the search results from which you can select a note.
 The selected note will be converted in markdown format and opened in a view.

-For more details about the parameters of this command see the [wiki](https://github.com/bordaigorl/sublime-evernote/wiki/The-Open-Note-Command).
+For more details about the parameters of this command see the [wiki].

 ### Update Note